 She is also known for her specialist knowledge of driverless cars and automated technology.
 She co-authored “A Practical Guide to the Law of Driverless Cars” in November 2019, writing chapters on how actions involving allegations of negligence, product liability, and employers’ liability will be impacted by, or require change to accommodate, new technologies.

 Scarlett joined Chambers in October 2017 after successfully completing her pupillage under the supervision of Marcus Grant, Nicholas Moss and Alexander Glassbrook.

-Prior to commencing practice, Scarlett had extensive mooting experience, with notable successes including winning the Human Rights Lawyers Association Judicial Review Competition (judged by Lady Justice Arden, Sir Louis Blom-Cooper QC, and Professor Maurice Sunkin) and the London Universities Mooting Shield Competition.
+Scarlett had extensive advocacy and drafting experience prior to joining the Bar, gained through volunteering at the Free Representation Unit (FRU), and extensive mooting.
+Notable successes including winning the Human Rights Lawyers Association Judicial Review Competition (judged by Lady Justice Arden, Sir Louis Blom-Cooper QC, and Professor Maurice Sunkin) and the London Universities Mooting Shield Competition.